Skip to content

 Warning

-You must have flashed your cartographer with CARTOGRAPHER K1 5.1.0 survey firmware before starting the installation:
+For K1 Series Simple AF you must flash your cartographer with CARTOGRAPHER K1 5.1.0 or CARTOGRAPHER K1 5.0.0 survey firmware before starting the installation:

 image